c-ares/c-ares/README.md

 the c-ares library in all network applications even if the initial goal of asynchronous resolution is not necessary to your application.

-c-ares will build with any C89 compiler, is [MIT licensed](LICENSE.md), which makes it suitable for both free and commercial software. c-ares runs on Linux, FreeBSD, OpenBSD, MacOS, Solaris, AIX, Windows, Android, iOS and many more operating systems.
+c-ares will build with any C89 compiler and is [MIT licensed](LICENSE.md), which makes it suitable for both free and commercial software. c-ares runs on Linux, FreeBSD, OpenBSD, MacOS, Solaris, AIX, Windows, Android, iOS and many more operating systems.